-9.1 Recent or Impending Changes to Legislation
+9.1 Recent Changes or Impending Legislation

 The Draft Law reforming Turkish competition law is currently under discussion at the Turkish Parliament.
 The Draft Law proposes to align the Competition Law further with EU competition law.
-The Draft Law also aims to shape procedures that are more efficient with regard to time and resource allocation.
+The Draft Law also aims to shape procedures which are more efficient with regard to time and resource allocation.

-The following are significant changes proposed in the Draft Law:
+The following are significant changes which are proposed within the Draft Law: